paulrobertpine/gatsby-songbook/songs/mamas-don-t-let-your-babies-grow-up-to-be-cowboys.md

 title: Mamas Don't Let Your Babies Grow Up to be Cowboys
 artist: Willie Nelson
 key: D
 ---
-D                                            G

-Cowboys ain't easy to love and they're harder to hold

-A                                              D

-They'd rather give you a song than diamonds or gold

-\    G

-Lonestar belt buckles and old faded Levi's and each night begins a new day
+[D]Cowboys ain't easy to love and they're harder to [G]hold [A]They'd rather give you a song than diamonds or [D]gold [D]Lonestar belt buckles and old faded Levi's and [G]each night begins a new day If you do[A]n't understand him and he don't die young He'll probably just ride a[D]way

-   A

-If you don't understand him and he don't die young

-\    D

-He'll probably just ride away

-Chorus

-D                                         G

-Mamas don't let your babies grow up to be cowboys

-\    A

-Don't let them pick guitars and drive them old trucks
+[D]Mammas don't let your babies grow up to be [G]cowboys Don't [A]let 'em pick guitars and drive them old trucks Let 'em be doctors and lawyers and [D]such

-\    D

-Let 'em be doctors and lawyers and such

-\    G

-Mamas don't let your babies grow up to be cowboys
+[D]Mammas don't let your babies grow up to be [G]cowboys They'll [A]never stay home and they're always alone Even with someone they [D]love

-\    A

-They'll never stay home and they're always alone

-\    D

-Even with someone they love

-Verse 2

- (A tone higher)

-E                                                     A

-Cowboys like smokey ol' pool rooms and clear mountain mornings

-B                                                   E

-Little warm puppies, and children, and girls of the night

-E                                                                                    A

-Them that don't know him won't like him and them that do sometimes won't know how to take him
+[E]Cowboys like smokey ol' pool rooms and clear mountain [A]mornings [B]Little warm puppies, and children, and girls of the n[E]ight [E]Them that don't know him won't like him and them that do [A]sometimes won't know how to take him He ain't [B]wrong, he's just different but his pride won't let him Do the things to make you think he's [E]right

-   B

-He ain't wrong, he's just different but his pride won't let him

-\    E

-Do the things to make you think he's right

-Chorus

-E                                         A

-Mamas don't let your babies grow up to be cowboys

-\    B

-Don't let them pick guitars and drive them old trucks
+[E]Mammas don't let your babies grow up to be [A]cowboys Don't [B]let 'em pick guitars and drive them old trucks Let 'em be doctors and lawyers and [E]such

-\    E

-Make them be doctors and lawyers and such

-\    A

-Mamas don't let your babies grow up to be cowboys
+[E]Mammas don't let your babies grow up to be [A]cowboys They'll [B]never stay home and they're always alone Even with someone they [E]love

-\    B

-They'll never stay home and they're always alone

-\    E

-Even with someone they love